MobileLifestyle/MobileLifestyle.github.io/_pages/participate.md

 The prepared PDF should be submitted via Easychair and resemble this example file: [Example_Video.pdf](../assets/Video_Example.pdf). -->

 ## Goals of the Workshop
-Building on our previous eHMI workshops [[9](/References/#ref9), [13](/References/#ref13), [18](/References/#ref18), [26](/References/#ref26), [27](/References/#ref27)], we aim to consolidate eHMI concepts with a focus on inclusion, rather than exploring further concepts.
+We aim to explore both design and prototyping methods as well as designs for Vanlife as a surrogate for AVs.
 We intend to achieve the following:
-1. Raise awareness of the (missing) inclusion in AVs’ (external) communication with VRUs.
-2. Give an overview of the current state of research on inclusive interactions between AVs and VRUs.
+1. Explore different use cases of (automated) vehicles.
+2. Raise awareness about possible research directions in the field of AVs.
+3. Provide an overview and teach about interaction design.
+4. Facilitate hands-on experience and live feedback in designing Vanlife and interaction methods.
-3. Identify research barriers that explain why research on inclusive communication has not increased recently, although this research gap is well known.
+5. Identify research barriers that explain why research on inclusive communication has not increased recently, although this research gap is well known.
-4. Establish and deepen connections between interdisciplinary researchers for future (international) cooperation.
+6. Create and deepen connections between interdisciplinary researchers for (international) cooperation.
+7. Finding new prototyping methods for Vanlife.

 ### Workshop Themes
 Potential topics to be discussed at the workshop include, but are not limited to: